Some video games have Invulnerable Civilians

 - Averted with the kittens, which are unharmed by all of Superman's attacks.

 - Fallout 3 uses a system similar to The Elder Scrolls IV: Oblivion, where the smaller, open-area towns like Big Town, Canterbury Commons, Arefu, or Republic of Dave were occasionally subject to random monster attacks, which can result in the death of quest-related NPCs.
 In fact, monsters would sometimes spawn right inside the town itself.
 At higher levels, this would often involve Yao Guai or Deathclaws, resulting in the death of everyone inside the town.
-Additionally, there are a number of named NPCs (most notably the merchant caravans) that roam the wasteland and are likely to be eventually eaten by monsters.
+Additionally, there are a number of named NPCs, most notably the merchant caravans, that roam the wasteland and are likely to be eventually eaten by monsters.
 Especially the high-level monsters such as Albino Radscorpions from the Broken Steel DLC.

 - Most Fallout 3 NPCs central to morality-type quests cannot be killed, only knocked unconscious.
 For example, the NPC Victoria Watts will start following your character around when her morality-type quest is activated, meaning she can turn up almost anywhere in an invulnerable state (as I discovered when accidentally Mini-Nuking her up north near Raven Rock, assuming she was an attacker).
 These same NPCs often lose their invulnerability right after giving you the quest-specific message.